 In a nutshell, all the appliances serve the same purpose, but having two or all of them is an even bigger advantage because you can use them for specialized needs.

 4. Let Them Sit

 Let the tomatoes sit after you have juiced them.
 I have seen some people recommend that you heat the tomatoes—please don’t.
 When the juice has cooled enough, you can transfer them into containers where you’ll be freezing them.

 5. Pack Them Up

-We just brushed through packing your tomato juice in containers when winding up step four, but let’s expand on that a bit.
+We just brushed through packing your tomato juice in containers (like these) when winding up step four, but let’s expand on that a bit.